Stew-McD/T-reX/examples/package_test/example-output.rst

         os.environ["BRIGHTWAY2_DIR"] = custom_bw2_dir

-    # 1. DEFINE MAIN FUNCTION: WasteAndMaterialFootprint()
+    # 1. DEFINE MAIN FUNCTION: T-reX()
     def run():
         """
-        Main function serving as the wrapper for the WasteAndMaterialFootprint tool.
+        Main function serving as the wrapper for the T-reX tool.

         This function coordinates the various components of the tool, including: creating future scenario databases,
-            setting up and processing each database for waste and material footprinting, and combining results into a custom database. adding LCIA methods to the project for each of the waste/material flows.
+            setting up and processing each database for T-reX footprinting, and combining results into a custom database. adding LCIA methods to the project for each of the waste/material flows.